Terminator: Dark Fate: Plot

-They seek out a military-grade electromagnetic pulse (EMP) generator from an acquaintance of Sarah's.
-The Rev-9 catches up with them, forcing them to steal a plane to escape, though the EMP generators are destroyed in the resulting shootout.
-During the flight, Grace reveals Dani becomes the future founding commander of the resistance before the Rev-9 boards their airplane and temporarily subdues Carl, forcing Grace, Sarah, and Dani to parachute from the plane into a river near a hydroelectric plant, with Carl and the Rev-9 following close behind.
+The group obtains a military-grade electromagnetic pulse (EMP) device with the help of Sarah's contact, Major Dean.
+However, the Rev-9 arrives and destroys the EMPs during a shootout, forcing the group to escape by air.
+During the flight, Grace reveals that Dani is the future leader of the resistance.
+The Rev-9 boards their aircraft and subdues Carl, forcing Grace, Sarah, and Dani to parachute out near a hydroelectric dam.
+The two Terminators follow them.

-Bludgeoned, the group makes their stand inside the plant.
-In the ensuing battle, Carl and Grace force the Rev-9 into a spinning turbine, causing an explosion that critically damages the two Terminators, while mortally wounding Grace.
-The severely damaged Rev-9 endoskeleton incapacitates Sarah, forcing Dani to confront it herself.
-A dying Grace tells Dani to use her power source to destroy the Rev-9.
-Dani tries to fight it but is quickly overpowered.
-Carl reactivates itself and restrains the Rev-9, allowing Dani to stab it with Grace's power source.
-Carl drags itself and the Rev-9 over a ledge before the power core explodes, destroying them both.
+At the dam, the group makes a final stand.
+Carl and Grace manage to drag the Rev-9 into a turbine, causing a massive explosion that disables all three.
+The Rev-9's damaged endoskeleton incapacitates Sarah, leaving Dani to face it alone.
+A mortally wounded Grace urges Dani to use her power core as a weapon.
+Though initially overpowered, Dani is aided by Carl, who reactivates and restrains the Rev-9 long enough for Dani to destroy it with Grace's power source.
+Carl and the Rev-9 are destroyed in the ensuing blast.

-Sometime later, Dani and Sarah watch a young Grace at a playground with her family, the former determined to avert Grace's death and Legion's rise, before driving off to prepare.
+In the aftermath, Dani and Sarah watch a young Grace playing at a park with her family.
+Determined to change the future, they drive off to prepare for the coming war.